Related privacy polices:

 To enable us to train our staff to better provide services to our customers.

-- Reporting and analytical purposes
+- Reporting, analytical and tracking purposes

 - To maintain our records and other administrative purpose